 Core technical expertise

-Our expertise is centered on electrophysiology and complemented by other state of the art techniques to study MOAs in detail.
+Our expertise is centered on electrophysiology and complemented by other state of the art techniques to study in detail the mechanisms of action of your compounds.

 Whole-cell recordings allow a precise measurement of a single cell electrical activity by detecting sub-millisecond variations in membrane potential